Jessica Villarubin: Breakthrough

-Villarubin is now regularly showcasing her incredible vocal abilities as a mainstay of the popular variety show, All-Out Sundays.
+Villarubin is now regularly showcasing her vocal abilities as a mainstay of the popular variety show, All-Out Sundays.
 She shares the stage with a mix of both established and emerging artists.
-A standout segment in All-Out Sundays is "Divas of the Queendom", where Villarubin takes the stage alongside some of the most renowned artists in the Philippine music industry, including Julie Anne San Jose, Aicelle Santos, Rita Daniela and the likes of Hannah Precillas, Thea Astley, and Mariane Osabel.
-Audiences are consistently awestruck by their performances, as they confidently stand out among their peers, cementing their status as highly talented and inspiring singers in the industry.
+A standout segment in All-Out Sundays is "Divas of the Queendom", where Villarubin takes the stage alongside renowned artists in the Philippine music industry, including Julie Anne San Jose, Aicelle Santos, Rita Daniela and the likes of Hannah Precillas, Thea Astley, and Mariane Osabel.
 A concert titled Queendom: Live was held on December 2, 2023 at the Newport Performing Arts Theater.

 Villarubin is casually guesting on various GMA shows such as Sarap, 'Di Ba?, The Boobay and Tekla Show, and TiktoClock.
 She also participated in comedy skits and singing popular songs while taking on new challenges.

 In 2022, Villarubin made a collaboration with Katrina Velarde, as they covered Celine Dion's "I Surrender", which she also performed in the finals of The Clash.
 Their cover went viral online.

 In February 2024, she became a judge in TiktoClocks revival of 1988 amateur singing competition Tanghalan ng Kampeon, along with OPM hitmaker Renz Verano, The Juans vocalist Carl Guevarra, Daryl Ong, Bugoy Drilon, Mark Bautista, Hannah Precillas and Mariane Osabel.